Last Updated on

 The only constant in life and business is change.
 Business is constantly changing and therefore the best import export courses are those where the content is kept up to date and refreshed when needed.

 The import export process isn’t something that changes drastically but it does change.
-For example, Incoterms 2010 is soon to change, Incoterms 2020.
+For example, Incoterms 2010 has now been updated to, Incoterms 2020.
 Course content will need to be changed to reflect that when it does.

 The biggest issue on the international trade circuit right now is obviously Brexit and all the complications that the UK will have with trading internationally, if it’s to leave the European Union without a deal.
 Whatever the outcome, there could well be significant changes to how the UK will import and export goods and this would need to be updated in any course material when the time comes.